Dualities from dualities in 2d $\mathcal{N}=(0,2)$: with one antisymmetric

 The duality can be derived by topologically twisting the 4d s-confining duality involving an $\SU(2n+1)$ gauge theory with $2n+1$ fundamentals, $4$ fundamentals and one antisymmetric derived in \cite{Csaki:1996zb}.
 The twist is done along the 4d non anomalous $R$ symmetry that assigns $R$ charge 0 to the antisymmetric, $2n$ anti-fundamentals and three fundamentals and $R$ charge 1 to the remaining fundamental and anti-fundamental.
 The confined degrees of freedom are given in (\ref{Csaki2fields}), interacting through the superpotential (\ref{WCSAKI2}).
 It follows that the field $\Sigma_4$ does not survive as a massless field in 2d and that the surviving components of $\Sigma_3$ are the 2d chiral $\Phi_1$ and the Fermi $\Psi_1$.
 The other singlets $\Sigma_{1,2,5}$ survive as the 2d chiral fields $\Phi_{2,4,3}$ respectively.
 One can also check that the last term in (\ref{WCSAKI2}) does not survive in 2d while the other two terms in (\ref{WCSAKI2}) reconstruct the 2d superpotential (\ref{expectedfourth}).

 We proceed by checking the anomaly matching of the global symmetries.
-The charges of the field of the electric and in the dual LG theory, including the flipper $\psi_A$ in (\ref{flippedev4}), are
+The charges of the fields in the electric and in the dual LG theory, including the flipper $\psi_A$ in (\ref{flippedev4}), are

 The anomalies of the global symmetries are given by

 and we checked that they match across the dual phases.

 At the level of the elliptic genus the identity that we need to prove is